shivangi-aneja/Multi-Modal-Brain-Segmentation/README.md

 ## 3D GAN

-The architecture of 3D GAN is inspired from [1] and shown in figure below.
+The architecture of 3D GAN used is shown in figure below.
+Parts of code are referenced from [1].
 <p float="center">
   <img src="/images/gan.png" width="800px" />
 </p>